 In addition to its diverse array of programs and special events, the Skokie Park District also offers summer camps, state-licensed full-day childcare and preschool, and before- and after-school care for grades K-5.
 The district is a past winner of the “National Gold Medal for Excellence in Park and Recreation Management.”

 The Skokie Park District is a government agency with its own elected board of commissioners and taxing powers.
 Although the Skokie Park District and the Village of Skokie share roughly the same boundaries, the Village of Skokie and the Skokie Park District are separate government agencies that provide different public services.
+In 1928, the Skokie Park District was formed as its own government agency to acquire and administer parks within Skokie.
+In 1951, Skokie voters passed a referendum enabling the park district to levy taxes for the purpose of offering recreational programming.
+The Village of Skokie then transfered recreation programming to the park district, establishing the model of combined recreation and park administration that stands today.

 Is the Skokie Park District Chartered?